 I’m back!
 Had a very busy November and December working, visiting family, and caring for my very sick cat (he’s good now).
 More comics to come in 2013, and I’ll be answering everything in my inboxes this week.
 Thank you guys for giving such lovely feedback and support in the past year.
 I really appreciate all of you!

-sludgey-wudgey asked: do you use illustrator or photoshop to edit your drawings? do you draw them traditionally and scan them in or do you just digitally do it? just curiouz.
+sludgey-wudgey said: do you use illustrator or photoshop to edit your drawings? do you draw them traditionally and scan them in or do you just digitally do it? just curiouz.

 I draw everything traditionally with pencil or pen on bristol paper or vellum, scan, and color in Photoshop.
 I do a fair amount of digital editing on my line art, though.